- Work Responsibilities

 Utilize UVU's Internship Coordinator

-Reach out to Friends and Family for resources and directions in the industry
+Reach out to your network for resources and directions in the industry

 Below is the process for receiving credit for an internship.
 Please note that you can’t receive credit for past internships that you have already completed.